Leaderless Consensus of Heterogeneous Multiple Euler-Lagrange Systems with Unknown Disturbance: Conclusion

 \section{Conclusion}

 This paper proposed a novel design for leaderless consensus and disturbance rejection problem of multiple Euler-Lagrange agents.
 In this setting, all agents must converge to a common behavior while being affected by persistent disturbances with unknown biases, amplitudes, initial phases and frequencies.
 The main feature of the proposed design is that none of the agents has information of a common reference model or of a common reference trajectory.
-Rather, all agents collaborate with each other through a communication network to achieve a common reference trajectory, and simultaneously reject persistent disturbances. {\myr This paper also extends the existing leaderless consensus approach in [22] by avoiding pre-specifying the system matrix of the internal model}.
+Rather, all agents collaborate with each other through a communication network to achieve a common reference trajectory, and simultaneously reject persistent disturbances.
 The analysis shows that the generalized coordinates and velocities of the multiple Euler-Lagrange systems converge to common time-varying states in a distributed way.